fcdoc/doc/en/flashduty/mixin/alert_integration/email.md

 #### Use Shared Integration

-When you need to route alert events to different collaboration spaces based on the payload information of the alert event, this method is preferred.
+When you need to route alert events to different collaboration spaces based on the payload information, this method is preferred.

 |+| Expand

-    1. Enter the Flashduty console, select **Integration Center => Alert Events**, and enter the integration selection page.
+    1. Enter the Flashduty console, select **Integration Center => Alert Events**, and go to the integration selection page.
     2. Select **Email** Integration:
     - **Integration Name**: Define a name for the current integration.
     - **Email Address**: Set a memorable prefix for the email address, which must be unique under your account.
     - **Push Mode**: Choose the conditions under which the email triggers or resolves an alert.
     3. Copy the **email address** on the current page for later use.
     4. Click **Create Route** to configure routing rules for the integration.
-You can match different alerts to different collaboration spaces based on conditions, or you can directly set a default collaboration space as a fallback, and then adjust it as needed.
+You can match different alerts to different collaboration spaces based on conditions, or you can set a default collaboration space as a fallback and adjust as needed.
     5. Complete.

 ### Customize Email Integration